DaenaDreyfuss/S4Fiori/S4-Fiori-extension-tutorial.md

   ![Alt text](S4_Fiori_Extension_Data/add_odata_service.png?raw=true "Bind Services")
    2. Select the UI module that you would like to bind to the OData service (**"Select an HTML5 module"**)
    3. Select the destination you would like to use ("**Select S4Cloud_Business_Partner**")
-   4. Verify the following changes files were updated:
+   4. Verify the following files were updated:
    - manifest.json file:
      - "**dataSources**" was added to the 'sap.app' section including the uri to the selected destination
      - A default "**models**" parameter was added to the model section
    - xs-app.json file:
      - An additional route has been added with the selected destination route (as the first route entry in the "**routes**" section).

 ## Customize view.xml Code
 Add a list that will display data pulled from the OData service and bound to the _"A_BusinessPartner"_ entity set.